KunalWadhai/KunalWadhai/README.md

 <h2>🚀 About Me</h2>

-- 🎓 Final year Computer Science & Engineering student
+- 🎓 CS Grad'2025.
+- 👨‍💻 Exploring Backend Development.
 - 💡 Passionate about **Software Development**, **DSA**, and **System Design**
 - 👨‍💻 Committed to consistent learning and daily problem solving
 - 📈 Focused on *growth over outcome*